-Increasing of refugee incomes would bring substantial economic benefits to the refugee community, enabling them to purchase more and better quality goods and services and raising their overall quality of life.
-The increase in refugee incomes and the increase in consumer spending occurring as a result would also have a positive impact for the wider economy.
-This increase in spending would stimulate demand for goods and services produced in Malaysia.
-In turn this translates into higher profits and incomes for those producing these goods and services.
+Increasing refugee incomes would bring substantial economic benefits to the refugee community, enabling them to purchase more and higher quality goods and services and raising their overall quality of life.
+This increase in consumer spending would also have a positive impact on the wider economy, stimulating demand for goods and services produced in Malaysia.
+In turn this translates into higher profits and incomes for companies and individuals producing these goods and services.